Here are some examples

 have Spc Foster.
 He's married with two small children as well.
 He isn't

-out here with us at the moment because he had a death in the family and
+out here with us at the moment because he had a death in the family

 had to go home to be with his family.
 He gets back at the end of this